hanabi/hanabi.github.io/README.md

 ### The Elimination Self-Chop Move

-* Sometimes, you will have narrowed down your *Elimiation Notes* to one specific card.
+* Sometimes, you will have narrowed down your *Elimination Notes* to one specific card.
 Thus, even though the card has no positive clues on it, you know the exact identity of the card.
 * If the card in question is on your chop AND the card is not yet playable AND you need to discard, you should obviously not discard the important elimination card.
 You should instead self-chop move and discard the next thing.

 ### Play Elimination

 * When you discard something important, that triggers the writing of *Elimination Notes* on your own hand.
 This is *Discard Elimination* and is described above.
-But there are other ways that *Elimimation Notes* are triggered.
+But there are other ways that *Elimination Notes* are triggered.
 * When another player plays a clued card in their hand that they should not have known was playable yet, it implies that they saw the other possibilities in someone else's hand.
 Thus, this should trigger you to write *Elimination Notes* on your hand.

 ### Double Discard Elimination